Domaine Christian Moreau Père et Fils Chablis, Burgundy, France.

 Review for 2019 vintage ”I understand that you are unlikely to find this wine unless you live in Australia or Norway.
 Consumers in those countries should pile in quickly!
 It comes from just 0.50ha above Valmur and 0.27 above Vaudésir.
 This is really gorgeous, very grapey along with a lime-laden nose.
 Just a spicy hint of fully ripe grapes.
 Attractively clear cut, fine acidity behind, riotously juicy.
 This weighs in at 12.6% alcohol.
 Tasted: July 2020” Jasper Morris, Insideburgundy.com, December 2020

 Aged mostly in stainless steel with 15% of the blend this year seeing barrel ageing.
 40+ years old vines.
-Comes mostly from very old vines situated in Les Pargues on the hill located between the Premier Cru sites of Montmains and Vosgros.
-This terroir has historically always been very highly regarded by locals and produces wines of extra depth and character.
-This parcel is blended with a cuvee from the village of Beru in the east which Fabien describes as naturally reductive, and more recently a parcel from behind the hill of Grand cru’s towards Fontenay.
-The blend of these 3 terroirs brings extra complexity and a perfect balance of generosity from Les Pargues, coolness and minerality from Fontenay together with reserve and finesse from Beru.
+Comes mostly from a blend of 2 cuvees from the village of Beru in the east which Fabien describes as naturally reductive, and more recently a parcel from behind the hill of Grand cru’s towards Fontenay.
+The blend of these 2 terroirs brings extra complexity and a perfect balance of generosity, coolness and minerality from Fontenay together with reserve and finesse from Beru.

 From 3.8 ha of 30 to 70+ y.o. vines with a south, south-east exposure.
 Hand harvest, natural yeast ferment and aged 2/3rd’s in tank and 1/3rd in barrique for 6-8 months.
 This wine in recent years is showing even greater definition and class.
 Is it from the organic viticulture, new tanks and equipment giving sharper focus, or now that Fabien has nearly 20 vintages of experience in creating what has become one of the most seamless and perfectly formed 1er cru Chablis’ to come from this appellation.
 You be the judge, but be quick as this is always the first to sell out.